laugustine2/craftinginterpreters/challenges/ch21/challenges.md

 # 2. Can you come up with a more efficient way to store and access global variables without changing the semantics?

 # 3. Should mistakes like unused functions and accessing variables that are never defined be reported as compile errors when running from a script?
 What do other scripting languages you know do?

+* `python` reports these at runtime.
+I think this makes sense and it simplifies the parser.